Semi-abelian analogues of Schanuel Conjecture and applications: Acknowledgements

 \section{Acknowledgements}

-The authors thank Daniel Bertrand, Yves Andr\'e and Michel Waldschmidt for very helpful discussions and comments during the preparation of this text.
-We also thank Pierre Deligne for writing us a clarifying letter.
+We would like to thank the referee for her/his enlightening report and the editor for his kind consideration.
+The authors also thank Daniel Bertrand, Yves Andr\'e and Michel Waldschmidt for very helpful discussions and comments during the preparation of this text.
+Finally, we thank Pierre Deligne for writing us a clarifying letter.

 The first author has worked on this paper during a 2 months stay at the Centro di Ricerca Matematica Ennio De Giorgi: she thanks this institution for the wonderful work conditions.
 The three last authors thanks the LIA ``Indo-French Program for Mathematics'' of CNRS for supporting their exchanges.
+The research of the last author is also supported by an IIT Delhi SEED grant.